 Selecting preemergence herbicides Preemergence herbicides are applied before weeds emerge, to prevent weed growth.
 This is in contrast to postemergence herbicides, which kill weeds after they have emerged and are actively growing.
 Base your selection of herbicides primarily on three criteria: the crop to which the herbicide will be applied, weed species to be controlled, and herbicide solubility.
 Other considerations include the importance of rotating herbicide chemistry and the choice of granular versus spray-applied herbicides (for more information, see Oregon State University Extension publication EM 8823, Weed Control in Container Crops

 Existing weeds in containers must be hand-weeded before application.
-Weed plants present at the time of herbicide application will continue to grow and produce seed, thus perpetuating the problem.
-Applying preemergence herbicides to containers where weeds are growing is a waste of the herbicide and the labor needed to apply it (a costly mistake).
+Weeds present at the time of herbicide application will continue to grow and produce seed, thus perpetuating the problem.
+Applying preemergence herbicides to containers where weeds are growing is a costly mistake, wasting herbicide and the labor needed to apply it.

-Herbicides at potting Herbicides can and should be applied soon after potting.
-When potting liners or shifting plants into larger containers, before applying a herbicide, irrigate two or three times to settle the substrate (media).
+Herbicides at potting Herbicides should be applied soon after potting.
+When potting plants into larger containers, before applying an herbicide, irrigate two or three times to settle the substrate (media).
 For best results, apply herbicides after recently potted crops have received about 1 inch of irrigation or precipitation.
-When using certain herbicides, wait 2 to 4 weeks before application when potting bareroot plants into containers (check labels for specific instructions).
+When using certain herbicides, wait for 2 to 4 weeks before application when potting bare-root plants into containers (check labels for specific instructions).